 Its Director is Mr Peter Smith, who oversees both Boys’ and Girls’ Football Academies in Years 9-10.

 The Netball Academy was set up in 2000 by former Silver Fern Bernice Mene.
-It is now overseen by MAGS’ Director of Netball Ms Paula Smith, a former England representative and Auckland age group coach.
+MAGS’ Director of Netball Ms Kathy Henry leads the netball program and takes all the Academy classes.